English 5106: Technical Writing in the Digital Age

 Student learning outcomes: Students will

-Admission to the Graduate Certificate in Technical Writing and Digital Communication program, or permission of Program Coordinator (me, Dr. Rogers).
+Admission to the Graduate Certificate in Technical Writing and Digital Communication program, or permission of Program Coordinator (that's me, Dr. Rogers)

 Final grade breakdown and Instruments of evaluation

-Individual projects: generally brief writing assignments in a variety of genres, implementing principles, tactics, and strategies emphasized in the readings.
+Individual projects: generally brief writing assignments in a variety of genres, implementing principles emphasized in the readings.

 Collaborative projects: documents and other assignments generated through teamwork with your classmates.
 Project grades are uniform for all team members.

-Formal report: This assignment of moderate length involves collaborative research and composition.
-You will have a range of report topic options.
+Formal report: This assignment of moderate length involves collaborative planning, research, and composition.
+You will have a range of topic options.

-Textbooks: The textbook(s) ordered for this class, in the correct edition, are absolutely mandatory.
+Textbooks: The textbooks ordered for this class, in the correct editions, are mandatory.

 Late work: Threaded discussions are not accepted late.
 All other late work will lose 5% per calendar day late.
 I accept no work more than two weeks late.
 To reiterate particularly, threaded discussions must be posted prior to the deadline to receive credit.